sdeweese/cisco-ios-xe-programmability-lab/README.md

 ## YANG Suite

 [YANG Suite](https://github.com/CiscoDevNet/yangsuite) is HTML5 based tooling that is available for working with the YANG based programmable interfaces on Cisco IOS XE, XR, and NX Network Operating Systems.
 It has plugins that allow for interacting with the programmable interfaces and supports downloading YANG files directly from network devices.
+In this module, we will explore using NETCONF and RESTCONF to configure a switch and we will create a gRPC telemetry subscriptions.

 [YANG Suite Module](YANG_Suite.md)